happystevehood/RedFullStackFlask/README.md

-# 🏋️ Redline Fitness Games Results Explorer
+# 🏋️ ASEAN Fitness Games Results Explorer

-This project is a web-based application to search, filter, and visualize results from the **Redline Fitness Games** events (2023 and 2024).
+This project is a web-based application to search, filter, and visualize results from the **Redline Fitness Games** events (2023,2024 & 2025), as well as the Crucible Fitness Games (2025).
 It provides an intuitive UI for athletes and enthusiasts to explore competitor performances across years, categories, and locations.

 At the time of writing this app is deployed on gcloud at the follwwoing link.
 > 🔗 https://app-py-951032250531.asia-southeast1.run.app/

 Other useful links are here.
 > 🔗 This project is independently developed and not affiliated with [redlinefitnessgames.com](https://redlinefitnessgames.com/).
+> 🔗 This project is independently developed and not affiliated with [cruciblefitnessgames.com](https://cruciblefitnessgames.com/).
 > 🔗 This development was based on my original repository [redline-fitness-results-visualisation](https://github.com/happystevehood/redline-fitness-results-visualisation)

 ---